DeepakTatachar/ADV-TRAIN/README.md

 /pretrained/<dataset name in small letters>/temp
 ```

 This lets the framework store the models with the nomenclature datasetname_architecture_suffix.ckpt.
-The temp folder contains information stored by the framework for resume support (Yes you can restart training from whereever you left of when your server crashed!).
+The temp folder contains information stored by the framework for resume support.